Boston College vs. Florida State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Boston College's games this season have gone over 54.5 points three of nine times.
+- Boston College and its opponents have gone over the current 54.5-point total in three of nine games (33.3%) this season.

 - So far this season, 50% of Florida State's games (5/10) have had more combined points than Saturday's over/under of 54.5.

-- The two teams combine to score 54.7 points per game, 0.2 more than the total in this contest.

-- These two squads combine to surrender 47 points per game, 7.5 fewer than this contest's over/under.
+- These two squads combine to allow 47 points per game, 7.5 fewer than this contest's over/under.

 - The average total in Eagles games this season is 53.6, 0.9 points fewer than Saturday's over/under of 54.5 .